jawadhaidar/Pytorch/Hyperspectral/readme.md

-These are the codes for the our journal paper in Automation For Construction
+These are the codes for  our journal paper in Automation For Construction